VanhFutureWei/PWA_CLI/README.md

 ## Limitation

 Currently only test on Window 10 WSL and Windows command prompt.
-- Web site must have manifest.json present
+- Web site must have manifest.json file present

 ## Work in progress

-auto-generate manifest.json if one not present.
+auto-generate manifest.json file if one not present.

 ## License
 see [LICENSE](./LICENSE.md) for more info